Talent assessment is a crucial component of a company’s hiring strategy.

 Online skills assessments are one of the best talent assessment tools available.
 They enable you to evaluate the skills of your candidates and compare them so that you can identify which candidates to interview.

-And, by quantifying the skills of each applicant, they provide your hiring team with objective data to use in the hiring process.
-This reduces the impact of unconscious bias so you can make unbiased hires that promote diversity and inclusiveness at your company.
+And, by quantifying each applicant's skills, they provide your hiring team with objective data to use in the hiring process.
+This reduces the impact of unconscious bias, so you can make unbiased hires that promote diversity and inclusiveness at your company.

 With a thought-out set of skill assessment tests, you can precisely evaluate your applicants’ strengths and weaknesses and estimate their potential for development based on their cognitive skills.
 To accurately evaluate someone’s capacities and future performance potential, you need to look into the big picture and not concentrate only on one or two hard skills.

-TestGorilla gives you the possibility to easily administer skills tests, either by using the ones you can find in our test library or creating your own.
-You can also add open questions or ask your candidates to submit a work sample.
+TestGorilla allows you to administer skills tests easily, either by using the ones you can find in our test library or creating your own.
+You can also add open questions or ask candidates to submit a work sample.